 15.1 Communicate, React and Show Interest

-15.1.AL Use culturally appropriate and relevant content and syntax and adjust language or behaviors as needed to communicate, reac, and show interest.
+15.1.AL Use culturally appropriate and relevant content and syntax and adjust language or behaviors as needed to communicate, react, and show interest.

 15.1.AM Use culturally appropriate and relevant content and syntax and adjust language or behaviors as needed to communicate, react, and show interest.